qiskit-community/lindbladmpo/docs/MODEL.md

 The simulator uses a fixed Hamiltonian with coefficients which can be defined by the user.
 The Hamiltonian is defined in the rotating frame with respect to the frequency of an drive of a uniform frequency applied to all qubits (which are not necessarily identical themselves, however, and may be driven at different amplitudes and phases), or not driven at all.
-The Hamiltonian is represented as the sum of on-site terms and an interaction part:
+The Hamiltonian is represented as the sum of on-site terms and an interaction part,

 <img src="https://render.githubusercontent.com/render/math?math=\frac{H}{\hbar} = \sum_{i}\frac{1}{2}\left[h_{z,i}\sigma_i^z  %2b h_{x,i}\sigma_i^x %2b h_{y,i}\sigma_i^y\right] %2b T,">

-with the interaction being:
+with the interaction being,

 <img src="https://render.githubusercontent.com/render/math?math=T = \sum_{ i}^N\sum_{ j\neq i}^N \left(J_{ij}\sigma^%2b_i \sigma^-_{j} %2b {\rm h.c.} %2b \frac{1}{2} J_{ij}^z \sigma^z_i \sigma^z_{j}\right)=\\ \frac{1}{2}\sum_{ i}^N\sum_{ j\neq i}^N \left(J_{ij}\sigma^x_i \sigma^x_{j} %2b J_{ij}\sigma^y_i \sigma^y_{j} %2b J_{ij}^z \sigma^z_i \sigma^z_{j}\right),">